aquasecurity/tfsec/docs/checks/google/sql/encrypt-in-transit-data.md

 title: SSL connections to a SQL database instance should be enforced.
 ---

+# SSL connections to a SQL database instance should be enforced.

 ### Default Severity: <span class="severity high">high</span>

 ### Explanation